-Rocket German Review (2022): What You Need To Know
+Rocket German Review: What You REALLY Need To Know

 Rocket German is one of the 14 courses offered by Rocket Languages.
 There are 3 levels that take you from beginner to an intermediate level.
 The audio-style lessons are interesting and teach culture and other important topics related to the German language.
 But advanced learners won’t benefit much from this course.

 - Native speakers teach the lessons

 - Focus on culture and how it affects the language

 - Lots of English spoken during the lessons

 Rocket German is one of the 14 language courses offered by Rocket Languages.
 There are 3 levels that will help you go from absolute beginner to an intermediate level.
 The focus on culture in the lessons is interesting and is helpful to understand more about the German language.
 There isn’t a lot of additional practice material outside of the lessons, but each lesson contains quite a few practice activities.